Thursday, September 24

 The writing is now on the wall for several councillors and a handful of Mayors of Durham municipalities.
 But none more so than Clarington, which harbours 4 who need to be replaced.

 You could have fooled us.
 The mayor was a huge supporter of incineration from the start, despite his attempts to convince residents that he was looking for the truth (not a very funny joke) and that he hadn't yet made up his mind.
 Early on he took a trip to Nova Scotia and made a home video of the Halifax Otter Lake landfill.
-All he was interested in was the seagulls and that it didn't look pretty.
+All he was interested in was the seagulls (meaning there was garbage present) and that it didn't look pretty.
 He made that DVD available to people who made it available to even more residents for their viewing pleasure.
 Abernethy also promoted an industry made propaganda infomercial for SYSAV - yes, promoting incineration in Europe.
 He played it for audiences around Clarington, all the while promoting incineration.
 Yet he had the audacity to continue to tell people he hadn't yet made up his mind.
 How insulting to the residents of Clarington.

 As recently as last month he said neither landfill NOR INCINERATION are acceptable.
 The way he has promoted incineration for the last 2 1/2 years it is apparent that he believes incineration is not only acceptable, but desirable.
 The facility will have floors so clean you could eat off them (his comments about the European incinerators) and even more important - no seagulls!